The Dishman Family of Virginia

 EventDateAgeDescription

-Marriage26 Aug 1801Fielding Owens married Mary Smith on 26 Aug 1801 in Westmoreland County, Virginia, United States.2
+Marriage26 Aug 1801Fielding Owens and Mary Smith married on 26 Aug 1801 in Westmoreland County, Virginia.2

 Note - Details of living persons are excluded from this website so not all marriages or children may be displayed.